HRDetect: BRCA1/BRCA2

 BRCA1 and BRCA2 play crucial roles in maintaining genome integrity, mainly through homologous recombination (HR) for DNA double-strand breaks (DSB)repair.
 The mutations of BRCA1 and BRCA2 can lead to a reduced capacity of HR machinery, increased genomic instability, and elicit a predisposition to malignancies.
 People with BRCA1 and BRCA2 deficiency have higher risks of developing certain cancers such as breast and ovarian cancers.
 Germline defects in BRCA1/BRCA2 genes account for up to 5% of breast cancer cases.

 PARP inhibitors

 Poly (ADP ribose) polymerase (PARP) inhibitors are designed to treat BRCA1- and BRCA2- defect tumors owing to their homologous recombination deficiency.
 These drugs have been majorly implemented in breast and ovarian cancers, and their clinical efficacy among patients with other types of cancers, such as pancreatic cancer, is still being investigated.
 It is vital to identify adequate patients with BRCA1/BRCA2 deficiency to utilize PARP inhibitors optimally.
-PARP inhibitors operate on the concept of synthetic lethality where by selectively causing cell death in BRCA-mutant cells while sparing normal cells.
+PARP inhibitors operate on the concept of synthetic lethality by selectively causing cell death in BRCA-mutant cells while sparing normal cells.